-The Accounting Minor/Certificate program is a 27 credit-hour program that prepares students to become accounting paraprofessionals in bookkeeping and accounting firms.
+The Paraprofessional Accounting Certificate program is a 27 credit-hour program that prepares students to become accounting paraprofessionals in bookkeeping and accounting firms.
 The program also enables entrepreneurs and not-for-profit leaders to understand and manage the financial requirements of their businesses.
-For more information contact Avery Brown at avery.brown@williamsoncc.edu.